jadecobra/python_tdd_exercises/source/classes.rst

    class ClassWithPass:

-  the terminal updates to show an [IndentationError](./IndentationError.rst)
+  the terminal updates to show an :doc:`IndentationError`

 * add the ``pass`` keyword as a placeholder to the definition